 -Students must live or go to school in the Rockaway Peninsula.

-- Students must attend the RWA science research class 1 day/week afterschool at RISE, from September 2016- June 2017.
+- Students must attend the RWA science research classes 1 day/week afterschool at the RISE Center.

 - Students must participate in a 6 week summer intensive working with a mentor/research fellow scientist from a university/college listed above on a research science project on Jamaica Bay - 3 days/week from July 5th to August 15th, 2017.
 See past research projects below.

 - Students receive $1,000 in stipended pay over the course of the entire year for their research work.

 -Students are required to participate in one RWA community service weekend event/month.
 Students receive 50 community service hours for completing the program.

 The Environmentor Program is part of the Pinkerton Science Scholars Program and the NYC Science Research Mentoring Consortium (SRMC) led by the American Museum of Natural History.
 SRMC leverages it's connections to increase student recruitment, share experiences and expertise, and identify specific opportunities, challenges, and strategies for effectively supporting students in developing science research skills and competencies and is intended to propel students on the pathway to higher education and careers in science.
 For more information about the SRMC program go to: http://www.studentresearchnyc.org/